An explanation of a few terms we use in this policy

 We'll look after your information

 We'll make sure that any personal information that we hold about you is kept securely.
-It may be stored physically or electronically (in New Zealand or overseas) by us, or by another member of The Warehouse Group, or by someone else (they'll be required to hold it on a confidential basis).
+It may be stored physically or electronically (in New Zealand or overseas) by us, or by another member of The SBS Group or The Warehouse Group, or by someone else (they'll be required to hold it on a confidential basis).

 We'll comply with our obligations under privacy laws (including the Privacy Act 1993).
 We'll also take reasonable steps to make sure your information is accurate (though this does depend on you telling us about any changes that might mean that the information we've got is out of date – see the Contact Us section of our website for the best ways to get in touch).
 You have the right to check the information we've got about you is right – see below.